gameontext/sample-room-java/README.md

 Creating a Docker image is straight-up: `docker build .` right from the root menu.

 A `docker-compose.yml` file is also there, which can be used to specify overlay volumes to allow local development without restarting the container.
-See the [Advanced Adventure for local development with Docker](https://book.gameontext.org/walkthroughs/local-docker.html) for a more detailed walkthrough.
+See [running with hot-reload](#running-with-hot-reload) for more details.

 ## Ok.
 So this thing is running...
 Now what?